jmrohwer/identifiability/README.md

 analysis to calculate and plot confidence intervals based on a profile-likelihood.
 The code is adapted from [LMFIT](https://lmfit.github.io/lmfit-py/), with custom functions to select the range for parameter scanning and for plotting the profile likelihood.
-The significance is assessed with
+The significance is assessed with the chi-squared distribution.

 ## Installation